zabkwak/reacting-squirrel/README.md

 - frontend tests
 - debug modes
 - better docs
-- todo smart-error on sockets
+- smart-error on sockets
+- better handle with registered events in the socket component (because of `on` method)

 ## Classes